Stone Smartt

-Stone Cole Smartt (born October 4, 1998) is an American professional football tight end for the New York Jets of the National Football League (NFL).
+Stone Cole Smartt (born October 4, 1998) is an American professional football tight end for the New Orleans Saints of the National Football League (NFL).
 He played college football for the Old Dominion Monarchs.

 Early life

 Smartt attended Del Oro High School in Loomis, California.
 During his high school career, he played the quarterback position, throwing for 3,021 yards from scrimmage with 29 touchdowns.
 He took his team in 2015-16 to a Division II-AA State title championship by beating Camarillo (16-13).
 In 2016-17 he led Del Oro to a Division 1-A state championship game against San Clemente.
 Smartt was also an established point guard for the Del Oro boys basketball team.
 He committed to Northern Arizona University to play college football in 2017.

 College career

 As a true freshman at NAU in 2017, Smartt played in just 2 games.
 He transferred to Riverside City in 2018, where he played in 12 games and completed 177 out of 277 for 2,754 yards and 31 touchdowns.
-Rushed for 583-yards and nine touchdowns.
-Led California JUCO quarterbacks in passing efficiency.
+He rushed for 583 yards and nine touchdowns, and led California JUCO quarterbacks in passing efficiency.

-Named First-Team JUCO All-American, earned SoCal Regional Playoff MVP, SCFA Offensive Player of the Year and California State Offensive Player of the Year …Broke school record for most completions in a season, highest completion percentage, most passing yards in a season and career, and most touchdown passes in a quarter.
+Smartt was named a First-Team JUCO All-American, earned SoCal Regional Playoff MVP, SCFA Offensive Player of the Year and California State Offensive Player of the Year.
+He broke school record for most completions in a season, highest completion percentage, most passing yards in a season and career, and most touchdown passes in a quarter.
 He won the NJCAA Athletic Bureau Offensive Player of the Year.
 In 2019, he transferred to Old Dominion.
 He moved from quarterback to wide receiver in 2021.